-Dr. Kumanyika was Vice-Chair of the HHS Secretary's Advisory Committee on Healthy People 2020 objectives and is also involved in efforts to develop Healthy People 2030.
+Dr. Kumanyika was Vice-Chair of the HHS Secretary's Advisory Committee on Healthy People 2020 objectives and was also involved in efforts to develop Healthy People 2030.
 She is a past president of the American Public Health Association and a member of the National Academy of Medicine (NAM, formerly known as the Institute of Medicine (IOM)).
 Dr. Kumanyika has extensive experience in advisory roles related to public health and nutrition policy in the US and abroad.
-She is currently chair of the NAM Food and Nutrition Board, a consultant to the Health Equity group of the CDC Task force on Community Preventive Services, Co-chair of the Policy and Prevention Section of the World Obesity Federation, a member of the Lancet Commission on Obesity, and a nutrition policy advisor to the World Health Organization and the World Cancer Research Fund, and Chair of the Expert Group for the Access to Nutrition Initiative.
+She is currently chair of the NAM Food and Nutrition Board, a consultant to the Health Equity group of the CDC Task force on Community Preventive Services and former Task Force member, a nutrition policy advisor to the World Health Organization and the World Cancer Research Fund, and Chair of the Expert Group for the Access to Nutrition Initiative.

 - Solutions to obesity and diet-related diseases in Black children and adults